Sick of waiting tables at the local crab shack over summer break? It doesn't have to be this way.

 Interns might spend the day hiking through a national forest or rafting down a raging river.
 And the best part?
 They're asked to record these incredible experiences for the benefit of the Sierra Club's social media followers and email subscribers.

 Applicants for "The Best Internship on Earth" must submit a video explaining why they're the best candidate for the job.
 Selected interns receive a monthly salary, paid travel expenses, $1,000 worth of equipment from The North Face and a new pair of hiking boots.
-[10 Reasons to Do What You Love For a Living]

 For roller coaster junkies

 Since you were already planning on spending your summer at Six Flags, why not gain a little professional experience in the process?
 Six Flags, the world's largest amusement park company, operates 18 properties across North America, and many of them hire summer interns.

 Internship opportunities with Six Flags include jobs in criminal justice, horticulture, performing arts, zoology and recreation management.
 And when you're not working, you can ride the roller coasters as many times as you want — for free.

 All Six Flags interns receive an hourly wage.
 Internships typically last anywhere from 10 to 24 weeks.

 Most internships require you to spend some time indoors, but not too many require that interns remain behind bars.

 The Federal Bureau of Prisons' Psychology Predoctoral Internship Program employs postgraduate students in correctional facilities all over the United States, where they receive training and experience in clinical psychology.

 Interns work closely with inmates in a variety of counseling programs, including drug abuse, sex offender programs and mental health programs.